 Renewing a kennel name

 Once a kennel name is registered, it must be renewed every five years.
 Should the owner of a kennel name fail to renew the protection, the name would be released for general use.
-Renewal notices are mailed 2 months prior to expiration.
+Renewal notices are emailed 2 months prior to expiration.

 How is the name protected?